christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 the default behavior rarely changes from test to test.
 Then in the test body they set the expectations, which are often different for each test.
 Having an `ON_CALL` in the set-up part of a test doesn't mean that the calls are expected.
-If there's no `EXPECT_CALL` and the method is called, it's possibly an error.
+If there's no `EXPECT_CALL` and the target is called, it's possibly an error.
 If we quietly let the call go through without notifying the user, bugs may creep in unnoticed.